canonical/k8s-snap/docs/src/snap/howto/storage/cloud.md

 ## Set IAM Policies

-Your instance will need a few IAM policies to be able to communciate with the AWS APIs.
+Your instance will need a few IAM policies to be able to communicate with the AWS APIs.
 The policies provided here are quite open and should be scoped down based on your security requirements.